theY4Kman/pysmx/README.md

 PySMX is a Python module for reading and executing compiled SourcePawn plug-ins.
 Its aim is to enable unit testing of plug-ins, improving code quality and enabling test-driven development in SourceMod.

-At the moment, 77 of 176 opcodes have been implemented, allowing for some simple plug-ins to be executed, including the test plug-in under the `test/` directory.
+At the moment, 107 of 148 opcodes have been implemented (41 left!), allowing for some simple plug-ins to be executed, including the test plug-in under the `test/` directory.
 The formatting functionality of `PrintToServer` is also implemented, sans game-dependent specifiers such as translations and player names.

 PySMX boasts a managed Python stack (with a buffer backing) and executed instructions list, as well as a verification feature which will match a SourcePawn assembly file (compiled using `spcomp -a`) instruction for instruction.